Sainz Wins Australian GP In Ferrari 1-2 As Verstappen Fails To Finish - UrduPoint

 Melbourne, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2024) Ferrari's Carlos Sainz surged to victory at the Australian Grand Prix Sunday to snap Red Bull's winning start to the season after three-time world champion Max Verstappen sensationally failed to finish.

-The Spaniard, who had appendicitis surgery two weeks ago and missed the last race, took the chequered flag 2.3 seconds ahead of teammate Charles Leclerc, with McLaren's Lando Norris a bold third.
+The Spaniard, who had appendicitis surgery two weeks ago, took the chequered flag 2.3 seconds ahead of teammate Charles Leclerc, with McLaren's Lando Norris a bold third.

-It was Sainz's third grand prix win and first since Singapore last year.
+It was his third grand prix win and first since Singapore last year.

+"I'm happy to be in a one-two with Charles here.
+It shows that hard work pays off," said Sainz, who missed the last race in Saudi Arabia and was bed-ridden for a week afterwards.

+"Life sometimes is crazy ... the podium in Bahrain, then the appendix, the comeback, the win.
+It's a rollercoaster but I loved it and I'm extremely happy."

 It was also a horror race for Lewis Hamilton in his inconsistent Mercedes, with the British seven-time world champion suffering engine failure on lap 17.